Death Valley from Las Vegas [Day Trip Itinerary]

 Furnace Creek Visitor Center

-The Furnace Creek Visitors Center is open every day of the week from 8 am to 5 pm, and there is a 20-minute educational film about that park that you can enjoy.
-In the winter months, you can often find a ranger on site that gives guided walks or informative talks where you can learn more about Death Valley.
-There is also a book store on-site with plenty of reading materials for you to take home and study up on the history of the park.
+In the winter months, you can often find a ranger on site who gives guided walks or informative talks about Death Valley.
+There is also a bookstore on-site with plenty of reading materials for you to take home and study the park's history.

 3. Furnace Creek Visitor Center to the Devil's Golf Course

-After you get your education at the visitor's center, you can head the ten miles down Badwater Road to the Devil's Golf Course.
 This ride takes about twenty minutes, but you should be aware that the section nearest the Devil's Golf Course is a very bumpy dirt road.
 If you have a car with lower clearance, you may want to skip this part of the itinerary.

 The Devils Golf Course is best viewed from the parking area.
 The salt formations are fragile.

-The Devil's Golf Course is a unique site.
-Spread across an expansive area, there are interesting formations of rock salt that have been eroded by the wind and the rain.
-There are jagged spires all over the ground, and you can hear little pings and pops if you listen closely.
+There are jagged spires all over the ground, and if you listen closely, you can hear little pings and pops.
 These noises are made when the salt crystals start bursting in the heat.
-You should be careful when walking around in this area because the formations can crumble underneath your feet.
+It would be best if you were careful when walking around in this area because the formations can crumble underneath your feet.

 4. The Devil's Golf Course to Badwater Basin